andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Slap your grandma<br>
 </div>

-Now the first time that Linda Belans, a proud grandmother, heard Trace Adkins suggest said matriarchal thwacking her face turned white and she exclaimed, "SLAP YOUR GRANDMA!!??"
-She was not nonplussed with the suggestion.
+Now the first time that Linda Belans, a proud grandmother, hears the bard of Sarepta, Louisiana suggest said matriarchal thwacking her face turns red.

+"SLAP YOUR GRANDMA!!??"

+If Trace Adkins had a grandma the caliber of Linda Belans he wouldn't even think of such a calamatous feat of skullduggery.

+was not nonplussed with the suggestion.
 As you can imagine it became a running joke during rehearsals.
 The timing worked out that Mr Adkins's advocation for familial violence coincided with my stage exit.
 And who's seat was